 Steps for Calibration:

 After installation and calibration, the next step is to integrate the sensor into a data logging or monitoring system.
-Many modern solar radiation sensors are compatible with cloud-based platforms or IoT systems that allow for real-time data collection and analysis.
+Many modern solar radiation sensors work with cloud-based platforms or IoT systems.
+These systems allow for real-time data collection and analyzing.

 Integration Tips:

-To ensure ongoing performance, regular maintenance is essential.
-Keep the sensor clean and check its alignment periodically.
+To keep things running well, regular maintenance is important.
+Clean the sensor and check its alignment often.
 If using wireless sensors, ensure that the communication signal is strong and stable.

 Maintenance Tips:

-1. Inaccurate Readings: If the sensor isn’t providing accurate data, check for obstructions or misalignment.
-Also, ensure that the sensor is properly calibrated.
+Inaccurate Readings: If the sensor isn’t providing accurate data, check for obstructions or misalignment.
+Also, make sure to calibrate the sensor properly.

 Contact: Molly